 From Paris to Venice to Broadway to Hollywood, the lives of Cole Porter and his wife, Linda were never less than glamorous and wildly unconventional.
 And though Cole's thirst for life strained their marriage, Linda never stopped being his muse, inspiring some of the greatest sons of the twentieth century.

-In this unsettling drama from Italian filmmaker Liliana Cavani, a concentration camp survivor discovers her former torturer and lover working as a porter at a hotel in postwar Vienna.
+A concentration camp survivor discovers her former torturer and lover working as a porter at a hotel in postwar Vienna.
 When the couple attempt to re-create their sadomasochistic relationship, his former SS comrades begin to stalk them.
-Operatic and disturbing, The Night Porter deftly examines the lasting social and psychological effects of the Nazi regime.

 George Trent, a British spy, has gone incommunicado in Ibiza.
 Appleton Porter (Donald Sutherland) is sent to find out what happened to Trent.
 Porter settles into a small hotel with several busybody guests.
 He probes them for information about Trent, their former neighbor.
 Meanwhile, the spy survives several attempts on his life as he attempts to solve the mystery.